Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. How to call a Function Procedure on the Form's Class Module, from outside the Form?

 Call the Function from a Standard Module, from the Module of another form, or from the VBA Debug Window (Immediate Window).
-The target form must be opened in memory in order to call the function procedure of the form from outside.
+The target form must be opened in memory to call the function procedure of the form from outside.

 Private Sub Command8_Click()